Capstone Law and Justice (11254.2)

 There is no prescribed text for this unit.

-All materials needed for passing this unit will be on CANVAS
+All materials needed for passing this unit will be on the unit CANVAS site.

 Participation is encouraged in this unit.
 You will get the most out of the unit by attending the workshops throughout the semester.
 Attendance and participation will demonstrate your preparedness to engage with and learn from others.
 It is likely that performance will be better for those who actively engage in the unit and this will be of assistance in establishing your career readiness.